Non-variceal Upper Gastrointestinal Bleeding (NVUGIB)

 Danny J. Avalos, M.D.

-Mark Rosenthal, D.O., conference director, indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies.
+Mark Rosenthal, D.O., conference director, has no relevant financial relationship with ineligible companies* to disclose.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.

 Baptist Health South Florida designates this enduring material for a maximum of .75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.